delib/citizen-space-wordpress/readme.txt

 [citizenspace_search_results query="hide_batch_nav=1&st=open&au=Community+groups&ar=.site.Horfield&b_size=0"]

-Obviously a query like this is fiddly to write by hand, so we've included a form under _Tools->Citizen Space_ to make this simpler.
-Just set up your search like you would do in the Citizen Space frontend, and it will generate a shortcode for you.
+Obviously a query like this is fiddly to write by hand, so there's tool in the Wordpress backend under _Tools->Citizen Space_ to make this simpler.
+Just enter your search details like you would do on Citizen Space's consultation search page, and it will generate a shortcode for you.
 You can then embed this code in your page or post and you'll get an up-to-the-minute listing of all consultations matching your query.

 = Link options =